SebastianNi/student_intervention/README.md

 In order to run the code in the jupyter notebook you also need the file **student-data.csv**.
 You can find this file in the Udacity project repository linked in the beginning of this readme.

-Load the file using jupyter notebook using the following command:
+Load the file with jupyter notebook using the following command:

 ```jupyter notebook student_intervention.ipynb```